 So how will we interpret 1 Timothy 2:12?

-Perhaps this phrase may be interpreted as: “I am not allowing a woman to teach in order to domineer a man.”
-Or: “I am not allowing a woman to teach in order to influence a man with Gnostic beliefs and practice.”
+Keeping in mind the hendiadys, perhaps this phrase may be interpreted as: “I am not allowing a woman to teach in a way that domineers a man.”
+Or: “I am not allowing a woman to teach a man with Gnostic beliefs and practice.”
 Complementarian Andreas Köstenberger concedes that a possible translation of this phrase might be: I do not permit a woman to teach [error] or to domineer over a man.
 (Köstenberger’s use of square brackets.)
-While Köstenberger rejects this translation himself, it actually fits the context of 1 Timothy with its concern of false doctrine, very well.
+While Köstenberger rejects this translation himself, it actually fits the context of 1 Timothy with its concern of false doctrine very well.

 There is one more, rather unpleasant, point that I need to mention.
-The teaching of Gnosticism and Authentēs in the Ephesian church may have involved sexual licentiousness.
+The Proto-Gnostic teaching and matter of “authentēs” in the Ephesian church may have involved sexual licentiousness.
 I remember coming across this suggestion years ago and reacting with disbelief, and I completely dismissed this idea.
-But the more I read about the problems in the Early Church and elements of Christian Gnosticism, the more I am inclined to believe that a woman in the church at Ephesus may have been teaching, or spreading, Gnosticism in a sexual way.
-Clement of Alexandria writes about promiscuous women in the church, but even in the Bible we have an example of a female Christian leader who was promiscuous: “Jezebel” was a female false prophet and teacher who was teaching (didaskei) and seducing (planâ) her followers in the church of Thyatira (Revelation 2:20ff KJV).
+But the more I read about the problems in the Early Church and elements of Christian Gnosticism, the more I am inclined to believe that a woman in the church at Ephesus may have been teaching, or spreading, Gnostic-like beliefs in a sexual manner.
+Clement of Alexandria, and others wrote about the problem of promiscuous women in the early church, but even in the Bible we have an example of a female Christian leader who was promiscuous: “Jezebel” was a female false prophet and teacher who was teaching (didaskei) and seducing (planâ) her followers in the church of Thyatira (Rev. 2:20ff KJV).

 As I said, it may be difficult for us to imagine, but sexual promiscuity was not an uncommon problem in the early church.
-And sex may be the reason why “woman” and “man” are singular in 1 Timothy 2:11-12.
-This verse may even refer to a wife and husband.
+And sex may be the reason why “woman” and “man” are singular in 1 Timothy 2:11-12, that is, authentein in verse 12 may refer to a sexual relationship between one woman and one man.

 Let’s move on to the next few verses.